 To allow team members to enter unique values for any given prefix, we can update their role to grant them the ability to add new values.
 To grant team members the ability to add new values, navigate to Account > Manage > Roles, select the role you wish to provide these permissions for, and check the box next to Add New Values to Naming Conventions.

-Once the new naming convention is set up, it will apply to all new events created via the Definitions page in this project.
+Once the new naming convention is set up, it will apply to all new events created via the Labeled events page in this project.
 This allows you to establish different naming conventions for each of your projects.
 Review the next section to see what this looks like for team members.

 Naming conventions cannot be applied to events retroactively to events that were created before the naming convention was set up.

-After your naming convention has been set up, when team members are creating new shared events from the New Definitions drop-down on the Definitions page, they will only be able to use the defined naming convention.
+After your naming convention has been set up, when team members are creating new shared events from the Label event or property drop-down on the Labeled events page, they will only be able to use the defined naming convention.
 If permission has been granted, they can also add values to certain prefixes, such as the Object prefix below.

 This naming convention will not apply to personal events, though users will see a prompt to structure their personal event like a shared event.